109 Gold Ave. SW, Albuquerque, NM

 Our three grant categories support the primary elements from our Theory of Change: Cultivate ⇒ Alignment; Focus ⇒ Collaboration; and Lead ⇒ Integration.

-If you submit a request for 2024 funding during the August 15 - September 15, 2023 open application cycle:
+If you submitted a request for 2024 funding during the August 15 - September 15, 2023 open application cycle:

 During the annual open application cycle, the Foundation accepts applications for community-based projects in the State of New Mexico related to our nine https://nmmccune.org/grant-eligibility/#foundation-priorities Foundation Priorities.
 Grants can be awarded to qualified 501(c)(3) non-profit organizations, federally-recognized Native American tribes, public schools, and governmental agencies.
 Grants cannot be made to individuals.